mattyoung101/musicvis3d/paper/major.typ

 in a number of ways, for example, the MilkDrop @milkdrop software includes visualisations that encode this in a number of complex ways.
 However, for our use case, bars are visually appealing and an intuitive approach to visualising the music - an almost direct presentation of the data, but still with captivating enough visuals.
+Compared to a more advanced single-song visualiser (e.g. a demoscene production), the "spectrum of bars" has the advantage of producing reasonable output for _any_ given input song.
+Although, whether such output is _visually appealing_ for every song is another question.

+The features from the 2D spectrum in @fig:monstercat that I'd like to preserve include the rough number of bars, the space theme, and the movement of the background based on the intensity of the song.
+New features I plan to add include making it 3D, having a dynamic orbiting camera that flies around in 3D, as well as some more "video-game" style effects such as post-processing and screen shake to demonstrate the intensity of the song at certain points.

-Compared to demoscene productions, which design cutting-edge procedural computer graphics from scratch to target one song in particular (often composed by the scene group themselves), this "spectrum of bars" type of visualiser is more generic in that it will produce reasonable output for _any_ song (although whether said output looks visually appealing or not is another question).
-It's also easier to construct from scratch without an engine, which is the goal of this project.
+// Compared to demoscene productions, which design cutting-edge procedural computer graphics from scratch to
+// target one song in particular (often composed by the scene group themselves), this "spectrum of bars" type of
+// visualiser is more generic in that it will produce reasonable output for _any_ song (although whether said
+// output looks visually appealing or not is another question).
+It's also easier to construct from scratch
+// without an engine, which is the goal of this project.

 = Architecture overview
 == Overall description of sub-applications